chen3262/Constraint-Algorithm/README.md

-# Constraint-Algorithm
+# This is a Mathematica program
 lagrange multipliers-based method

-This is a Mathematica program